Keywords

 In efforts to reduce energy requirements within the Biobank, specimen placement strategies prioritized vapor-phase liquid nitrogen (LN2) storage, particularly for viable and irreplaceable collections such as cell lines and frozen tissues.
 For collections unsuitable for traditional vapor phase LN2 storage (–150 °C to –196 °C), the Biobank adopted MVE Variō freezers.
 These LN2-based units maintain user-defined set points from –20 °C to –150 °C through low energy warming mechanisms that function similar to a radiator.
 Further, these units operate in a dry environment with no frost or HVAC load, consume less than 1% of the electricity of mechanical ULT freezers, and reduce operating costs by ~70%.
 Not knowing the future needs of the Johns Hopkins community with regard to specimen storage temperatures, the Variō units were chosen as they can also be retrofitted into standard LN2 freezers, making them flexible assets for long-term planning.
 Together, LN2 vapor-phase and Variō systems positioned the Biobank to transition toward nitrogen-based storage solutions that conserved energy while maintaining redundancy.
 These complementary storage choices—LN2 vapor phase and Variō units—are highlighted as the primary sustainability levers in our framework ( Figure 1).

-The transition was structured as a passive but deliberate process.
-As older laboratory freezers failed, investigators were required to evaluate community-based biobanking within the Johns Hopkins Biobank before purchasing replacements.
+Because this initiative was intentionally aligned with natural equipment life cycles, investigators are required to evaluate community-based biobanking within the Johns Hopkins Biobank before purchasing replacements when older laboratory freezers failed.
 This ‘shared resources before new purchases’ policy anchors the governance element of our model ( Figure 1).
 Outreach campaigns, faculty meetings, and symposia reinforced awareness of centralized options and the advantages of shared stewardship.
 When centralized LN2 or Variō storage was not feasible, Biobank staff engaged in direct consultation with investigators to ensure that any new freezer purchases aligned with institutional efficiency and sustainability goals.

 To safeguard continuity, the Biobank implemented centralized digital monitoring across all freezer units, with automated alerts and integration into institutional emergency protocols.
 Backup power, redundant LN2 supply, and a trained 24/7 response team provided safeguards during power outages, weather disruptions, or supply interruptions.
 With at-temperature storage always available, the Biobank also functioned as an emergency response unit for the Johns Hopkins community, able to accept and stabilize specimens during departmental freezer failures.